icgood/slimta-deprecated/doc/api/slimta.message.contents.rst

    Removes ALL headers of the given name from the message.
 This is the ONLY way to remove headers from a message, modifying the ``headers`` table will NOT work.

    :param self: :mod:`contents` object.
-   :param name: the name of the header to delete, e.g. ``X-Fail-Sauce``.
+   :param name: the name of the header to delete, e.g. ``"X-Fail-Sauce"``.

 .. function:: __tostring(self)